irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 }
 ```

- - Now, on the XDK Workbench, on the directory tree (left side of the window), go to the folder "inc" and double click on the file "credentials.h".
+ - Now, on the XDK Workbench, on the directory tree (left side of the window), go to the folder "config" and double click on the file "credentials.h".
  - Modify the existing data, overwriting any existing data - convert table see below.
    ![Credentials](assets/ScreenShot_2016-09-13_at_10.03.19.png)